 If you enjoy golf, gardens and views, you can’t go wrong with Casa Velha do Palheiro.
 This 5-star manor house hotel dates back to 1804 and is set within glorious gardens, offers discounts on its golf course and a shuttle bus service to Funchal, although there is free parking on site, too.
 Spa treatments, indoor and outdoor pools, a tea room and restaurant add to its appeal.
 See full details and more photos

 4 star boutique accommodation in Funchal

-The beautifully designed Castanheiro Boutique Hotel successfully retains elements of the original building.
-Located on a quiet road yet very close to the old town and amenities.
+The beautifully designed Castanheiro Boutique Hotel successfully retains elements of the original building, located on a quiet road yet very close to the old town and amenities.
 Sea and hill views from the year round rooftop pool and hot tub are spectacular.
 Rooms are spacious, modern and clean, beds are extremely comfortable and breakfasts are excellent.
-The hotel has decent spa facilities and a hairdresser.
 See photos and check availability

 None of these take your fancy?
 Search Booking.com for hotels in Funchal